Bangkok’s Best Vegetarian Thai Food

 Jae Food

 As a largely Buddhist country, Thailand has a sub-category of cuisine that is entirely vegetarian called “jae”.
-Jae food follows some rather strict Buddhist rules that not only forbids meat, but also pungent vegetables like garlic and onions.
+Jae food follows some rather strict Buddhist rules that not only forbid meat, but also pungent vegetables like garlic and onions.
 It’s often vegan, but I have seen jae spots selling eggs, too, so make sure you check if you’re vegan.
 Jae food can be found being sold from stalls in many mall food courts, markets, and street food areas, as well as small, local restaurants throughout Bangkok.
 It’s usually indicated by a yellow flag or sign with “jae” written in red in Thai and/or Chinese.

 Jae food is a great budget option, as you will seldom spend more than a few dollars on a plate of food, which typically consists of rice and your choice of different vegetable and tofu versions of Thai dishes.
 Some places have other options, like noodle dishes, soups, mock meats, and appetizers.